How do I access the online School Forms?

 How can transcripts be submitted?

-Electronic submission is preferred, either attached to the Common Application School Report or through a separate submission service such as Docufide or E-Script.
+Electronic submission is preferred.
+Electronically submit transcripts by attaching them to the Common Application School Report or through a separate submission service such as Docufide or E-Script.

 How can a fee waiver be requested?